 NetSuite started as NetLedger, envisioned as an online accounting tool, that later turned to an wider array of company management tools.

-The past two years have been very active for NetSuite in terms of omnichannel related acquisitions.
-In 2013 it acquired Retail Anywhere, a POS solutions company.
+Prior to its Oracle acquisition, Netsuite was very active in acquiring companies itself.
+In 2013 it acquired Retail Anywhere, a POS solutions company that became its POS commerce solution.
 In 2014 it acquired both Venda, an ecommerce SaaS company, and eBizNet Solutions, a company focused on WMS (warehouse management system) solutions.

 Netsuite has decided omnichannel is a perfect mix when it connects companies focused o separate blocks in the retail chain.